Grive/grive/README.md

 - libcurl
 - libstdc++
 - libgcrypt
-- Boost (Boost filesystem and program_option are required)
+- Boost (Boost filesystem, program_options and regex are required)
 - expat

 There are also some optional dependencies: